thenewobjective/thenewobjective.github.io/_posts/mindscape/2020-07-18-visions-of-revelation.md

 This though is generally seen as superstitious nonsense by the modern scientific community.
 Regardless of the truth of this matter there are non-predictive dreams (visions) that have also impacted humanity in greatly transformative ways.
 In fact some of the legs of science itself have roots in visions and dreams.
-Here I've collected a non-exhaustive list of the ones that I thought to be most profound.
+Here I've collected a non-exhaustive list of the ones that I thought were notable.

 ## The Scientific Method